Connect with others who understand.

 1. Talk to Your Doctor About Medications To Treat MS Fatigue

-There are several types of medications that are sometimes prescribed to help manage fatigue in people with MS. Members of MyMSTeam report varying degrees of effectiveness.
+Several kinds of medication are sometimes prescribed to help people with MS manage fatigue.
+Members of MyMSTeam report that these treatments have varying degrees of effectiveness.
 Like all medications, drugs prescribed for MS fatigue can also cause side effects.

 3. Keep Cool

-Some members of MyMSTeam report worse fatigue when they smoke cigarettes.
-According to the National Multiple Sclerosis Society, smoking can also affect the way MS medications work and hasten the progression from relapsing MS to a progressive type of MS. If you smoke, talk to your doctor about support with quitting, not only for your lung health but also to help your MS.
+Some members of MyMSTeam report that their fatigue is worse when they smoke cigarettes.
+According to the National Multiple Sclerosis Society, smoking can also affect the way MS medications work and speed up the shift of relapsing MS to a progressive type of MS. Quitting smoking is one of the few modifiable factors that will actually make a difference in your MS, so if you smoke, talk to your doctor about support with stepping away from cigarettes.
+This will improve not only your lung health but also your MS fatigue.
+There are a wide range of interventions that can help make the process easier.

 5. Talk With Your Doctor About Supplements

-Some MyMSTeam members say they feel better when they take nutritional supplements, such as vitamins or herbal products.
-Before adding new supplements to your diet, talk to your doctor first.
+Although some MyMSTeam members say they feel better when they take nutritional supplements, such as vitamins or herbal products, it’s important to talk to your doctor before adding new supplements to your diet.
 Some supplements can cause dangerous interactions with medications.

 6. Try Energy-Conserving Techniques

-Many people with MS fatigue learn to use energy-conserving techniques while performing their daily activities.
-The Multiple Sclerosis Association of America recommends energy-saving tactics including:
+Many people with MS fatigue adopt energy-conserving techniques that help make daily activities easier.
+The Multiple Sclerosis Association of America recommends energy conservation habits such as:

 • Scheduling tasks for the time of day when you have the most energy

-• Breaking tasks into smaller subtasks and taking them one at a time
+• Breaking tasks up into smaller chores and handling them one at a time

-Although these techniques may seem like small things, little bits of energy saved throughout the day can make a difference.
+Ask your health care team to refer you to an occupational therapist who can teach you techniques for managing daily tasks more comfortably.
+Saving even a little energy throughout the day can make a difference.
 Eventually, these tactics may become habits that save you more energy over time.

 Is a daily struggle with fatigue part of your life with MS?
 How do you manage your MS fatigue?
 Share your experiences with fatigue in the comments below or by posting on MyMSTeam.